MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementResourceOperation.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphResourceOperation>`: Describes the resourceOperation resource (entity) of the Microsoft Graph API (REST), which supports Intune workflows related to role-based access control (RBAC).
+`BODYPARAMETER <IMicrosoftGraphResourceOperation>`: Describes the resourceOperation resource (entity) of the Microsoft Graph API (REST), which supports Intune workflows related to role-based access control (RBAC).
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ActionName <String>]`: Type of action this operation is going to perform.
 The actionName should be concise and limited to as few words as possible.
   - `[Description <String>]`: Description of the resource operation.
 The description is used in mouse-over text for the operation when shown in the Azure Portal.
   - `[ResourceName <String>]`: Name of the Resource this operation is performed on.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementAdministrationIdentity>`: Identity Parameter
   - `[AuditEventId <String>]`: The unique identifier of auditEvent
   - `[CartToClassAssociationId <String>]`: The unique identifier of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: The unique identifier of cloudPcAuditEvent